The Science of Contacting Suppliers and Manufacturers as a Business

 Here are a few things you must know about dealing with drop shipping aggregators:

 Dropshipping aggregators are an easy way to start selling.
-However, use them only as a stop-gap approach.
-Once you have a proper store and a history of sales, it is better to approach individual drop shippers and get better deals.
+However, they should only be used as a stop-gap approach.
+Once you have a proper store and a sales history, it is better to approach individual drop shippers and get better deals.

-Wholesale drop shippers are wholesalers who also offer drop shipping services to a select few retailers.
-A vast majority of drop shippers fall in this category.
-Usually, they cover a single product-type such as knives or sports gear.
+Wholesale drop shippers are wholesalers offering drop shipping services to a select few retailers.
+The vast majority of drop shippers fall in this category.
+They usually cover a single product type, such as knives or sports gear.

 To work with these drop shippers, you’ll have to create a wholesale account and provide your business information.
-You get access to the catalog only after the drop shipper approves your account.
+You only access the catalog after the drop shipper approves your account.

 Most small-time drop shippers do this to discourage one-time bargain hunters.
-Some drop shippers like MagnumTuning even mention this on their sign-up page:
+Some drop shippers like MagnumTuning even mention this on their website:

 MagnumTuning requires approval for each application to discourage discount shoppers

-Many drop shippers will be happy to waive off approval requirements if you place a large initial order or send them deposit money.
+Many drop shippers will happily waive off approval requirements if you place a large initial order or send them deposit money.
 Having a seller’s permit or sales tax number is also helpful.

 While the signup process is harder, you get much better rates than drop shipping aggregators.

-In some industries such as t-shirt printing, drop shippers have easier requirements.
+In some industries, such as print-on-demand, drop shippers have easier requirements.
 For example, Printful gives free access to any retailer regardless of volume (and integrates with Ecwid.)

 Product types you can drop ship with Ecwid and Printful